-8. Visibility and Archival Permanence
+9. Visibility and Archival Permanence

-8.1 Visibility.
-Contributions, comments, decisions, records of decisions and all other resources of the Project, including web pages, documents, mailing lists and any other records of discussions, must be located only on the Project Tools designated by OASIS.
+9.1 Visibility.
+Contributions, comments, decisions, records of decisions and all other resources of the Project, including web pages, documents, mailing lists and any other records of discussions, must be located only on the Project Tools designated or authorized by OASIS.
 Projects may not conduct official business or technical discussions, store documents, or host web pages on servers or systems not designated by OASIS.
 All Project Tools shall be publicly visible, and all threaded and mail list discussions shall be publicly archived.

-8.2 Archival Permanence.
+9.2 Archival Permanence.
 OASIS warrants that it will not inhibit open and free access to all of the material contributed to each Project Repository, as open and freely available resources.
 This warranty is perpetual and will not be revoked by OASIS or its successors or assigns; however, neither OASIS nor its assigns shall be obligated to: